Here are some interesting Italy Facts which were chosen and researched by kids especially for kids.

 Here is some typical Italian food:

-Did you know that Italians eat spaghetti only with a fork and don't use a spoon?
+Did you know that Italians eat spaghetti only using a fork; using a spoon is generally avoided.

 Read more about Italian Food here.

-There are over 4,770 endemic species in Italy, which means animal species that only exist in Italy.
+There are over 4,770 endemic species in Italy.
+Endemic means that these plant and animal species are native and only exist in Italy.
 There are about 100 mammal species and over 500 bird species.
-Among the species that you might encounter are the unique Sardinian deer and the Corsican hare.
+Among the species that you might encounter is the unique Sardinian red deer.

-There are 20 national parks in Italy and 16 Marine Reserves to ensure the protection of threatened species such as the Italian shark or the Italian wolf, the national animal.
+There are 25 national parks in Italy and about 16 Marine Reserves that ensure the protection of threatened species such as the shark or the Apennine wolf, which is commonly recognised as the national animal.

 Copy and paste into mails and onto your website, blog or Facebook page: <a href="https://www.kids-world-travel-guide.com/italy-facts.html">Kids World Travel Guide: Italy Facts for Kids</a> |